one1lion/from_sql_to_nosql/README.md

 Lastly, the product that this is going to be for is just something that someone asked me to help them figure out.
 I do not have all of the information regarding the usage, terminology, nor structure.
 This is my best guess based on the conversations we've had.
 I still think I can use this to figure out how to setup and use a NoSQL database for other scenarios.

 # Definitions
-**Mill Run Sheet**: A Mill Run Sheet is a physical document used for tracking samples taken from Storage Tanks -- Although it looks like the definitions I've found through Google point to this being a sampling of solid material from a mill, whereas the samples used for this project are liquid, I believe
+**Mill Run Sheet**: A Mill Run Sheet is a physical document used for tracking samples taken from Storage Tanks -- Although it looks like the definitions I've found through Google point to this being a sampling of solid material from a mill, whereas the samples used for this project are liquid, I believe.
+>*Note that a Mill Run Sheet is created for taking multiple samples.
+Once the samples are added to the sheet and handed over, the Mill Run Sheet will not be modified further.
+So the entry of the Mill Run Sheet happens onces, and the samples are associated with it by adding the Mill Run Sheet Id to the Sample item's document.*

 **Tracking Ticket**: A record that is used for tracking a particular Item